 Homemade hot chocolate is the perfect treat for a winter night!
 Make it in single servings or a big batch to give as gifts.
 Better than Alton Brown’s hot chocolate, you’ll love this recipe.
-Pair it with candy cane cookies and you’ve got Christmas in your lap.
+Pair it with candy cane cookies and you’ve got the holidays in your lap.

 A cozy evening as a family is not complete without a healthier peanut butter cookie and homemade hot chocolate.

 I’ve recreated several of our favorite cookie recipes (candy cane cookies, chocolate chip cookies and sugar cookies) to be healthier than their original version.
 And so I wanted to make sure the hot chocolate I have on hand is mom approved AND kid loved!

 That’s why I keep this homemade hot chocolate mix in my cabinet for the holiday season.

 Quite some time ago, I went through my kitchen and ditched everything that contained hydrogenated oils and high fructose corn syrup.
 (Two of the top five ingredients to avoid!)